young1062/dimension_reduction/index.md

 <li> <a href="https://web.stanford.edu/~hastie/ElemStatLearn/"> The Elements of Statistical Learning </a> by Trevor Hastie, Robert Tibrishani, and Jerome Friedman </li>
 <li> <a href="https://astro.temple.edu/~alan/MMST/"> Modern Multivariate Statistical Techniques </a> by Alan Julian Izenmann </li>
 </ul>
-were instrumental the construction of the lecture notes.
+were instrumental to the construction of the lecture notes.